sciknoworg/llms4subjects/shared-task-datasets/TIBKAT/README.md

 ### Conclusion

-Understanding the `dcterms:subject` property within TIBKAT records is crucial for researchers, librarians, and anyone working on categorizing or finding resources by subject.
+Understanding the `dcterms:subject` and `subject` property within TIBKAT records is crucial for researchers, librarians, and anyone working on categorizing or finding resources by subject.
 By focusing on this property, users can gain insights into the content and relevance of the resources cataloged in the TIBKAT system.